Chana-Levi/Chana-Levi/README.md

-# 👩‍💻 Hannah Levy - Software Developer
+# 👩‍💻 Chana Levi - Software Developer

 Dedicated and innovative Software Developer with a strong passion for technology and a specialization in **Artificial Intelligence**.
 Skilled in designing and developing advanced software systems using a broad range of programming languages and cutting-edge technologies.